 We derived the selected consolidated statements of operations data for the years ended December 31, 2016 and 2017 and the selected consolidated balance sheet data as of December 31, 2016 and 2017 from our audited consolidated financial statements included elsewhere in this prospectus.
-In order to provide additional historical financial information, we have included supplemental consolidated statements of operations data for the year ended December 31, 2015, which is derived from the consolidated statement of operations and comprehensive loss for the year ended December 31, 2015, and consolidated balance sheet data as of December 31, 2015, in each case from our audited financial statements not included elsewhere in this prospectus.
+In order to provide additional historical financial information, we have included supplemental consolidated statements of operations data for the year ended December 31, 2015, which is derived from the consolidated statement of operations and comprehensive loss for the year ended December 31, 2015, in each case from our audited financial statements not included elsewhere in this prospectus.
 We derived the selected consolidated statements of operations data for the three months ended March 31, 2017 and 2018 and the selected consolidated balance sheet data as of March 31, 2018 from the unaudited consolidated financial statements included elsewhere in this prospectus.
-Our unaudited interim consolidated financial statements have been prepared on the same basis as our audited consolidated financial statements and reflect, in the opinion of management, all adjustments of a normal, recurring nature that are necessary for a fair presentation of our unaudited interim consolidated financial statements.
-Our historical results are not necessarily indicative of the results to be expected in the future, and our operating results for the three months ended March 31, 2018, are not necessarily indicative of the results that may be expected for the entire year ending December 31, 2018.
+Our unaudited interim consolidated financial statements have been prepared on the same basis as our audited consolidated financial statements and reflect, in the opinion of management, all adjustments of a normal, recurring nature that are necessary for a fair presentation of our unaudited interim consolidated financial results are not necessarily indicative of the results to be expected in the future, and our operating results for the three months ended March 31, 2018, are not necessarily indicative of the results that may be expected for the entire year ending December 31, 2018.